 person at a time.
 This award is presented

-annually to the campus group who, through actions of service to the community,
+annually to the individual or campus group who, through actions of service to the community,

 Greenville, or greater community.